 Tattersalls auctions was founded in 1766 by Richard Tattersall; today headquartered in Newmarket with another auction house at Fairyhouse just outside Dublin, Ireland.
 The international firm offers thousands of thoroughbred horses for sale every year.
 At Tattersalls prices can soar to millions when the ultra-rich compete for a prospective horse.

 Racing enthusiasts in the UK often pool their funds and invest in a thoroughbred at Tattersalls December Foal Sale.
-That’s exactly what racing romance author, Hannah Hooton, and six of her friends did last year.
+That’s exactly what racing romance author, Hannah Hooton, and five of her friends did last year.
 Each member of the group had their own reasons for purchasing the foal; for Hannah it was the fun and the experience which comes with owning a racehorse.

 It all started, when Hannah went for a drink with a good friend, Will.
 He was the manager of a stud farm in Newmarket and invited Hannah to join the pinhooking group.
 Each member of the group had clear responsibilities.
 Will, Dee, and Laura took on the day to day work of looking after the foal.
 This included breaking the horse to bridle, lunging work, grooming and daily care.
 Another member was a vet.
 She was instrumental in choosing which foal they would buy and care for the horse if injuries were sustained.
 The final two members, Hannah and Laura’s mother, were silent partners.